xuantiep/xdeb-org/content/post/my-first-2-minutes-server-letting-ansible-do-work.md

 #### apticron

-Runs apt-get update and send a e-mail report when new packages are available.
+Runs apt update and send a e-mail report when new packages are available.

 #### debsums